W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ::: details Substituted
 The Garden of Eden, or the preseparation condition, was a state of mind; in state of mind nothing was needed.
-²When Adam listened to the ‘lies of the serpent’, all Adam heard was untruth.
+²When Adam listened to the “lies of the serpent’, all Adam heard was untruth.
 ³You do not have to continue to believe what is not true unless you choose to believe what is not true.
 ⁴All what is not true can literally disappear in the twinkling of an eye because what is not true is merely a misperception.
 ⁵What is seen in dreams seems to be very real.
 ⁶Yet the Bible says that a deep sleep fell upon Adam, and nowhere in the Bible is there reference to Adam’s waking up.
-⁷The world has not yet experienced any comprehensive reäwakening or rebirth.
+⁷The world has not yet experienced any comprehensive reawakening or rebirth.
 ⁸Such a rebirth is impossible as long as you continue to project or miscreate.
 ⁹It still remains within you, however, to extend as God extended God’s Spirit to you.
 ¹⁰In reality, extending as God extended God’s spirit to you, is your only choice, because your free will was given you for your joy in creating the perfect.